Fossils (band): 2007: Apodaartho

-Fossils 3: 2008–2013
+2008–2013: Fossils 3

 Fossils featured in the Rolling Stone India magazine in 2008.
 The end of 2008 saw Fossils begin the recording of their fifth studio album, which was released on 19 September 2009.
 It was titled Fossils 3 and developed as a concept album.
 It endeavours to tell the story of a mysterious character known only as Shada Jama (White Shirt) through the interlinked audio tracks as well as a separate graphic account contained in the inlay cards.
 Mayookh Bhowmick on the distortion tabla, Indrajit Dey (Indra) on the keyboards, and a team from the Kolkata Music Academy Chamber Orchestra led by Abraham Mazumder were the guest contributors to the album.
 Fossils 3 would go on to win in the Best Non-Film Album category of the Anandalok Awards 2009.

-2009 marked the band's tenth anniversary.
+The year 2009 marked the band's tenth anniversary.
 The band's official fan club, Fossils Force, was launched the same year, which started their operations through a blood donation camp on 1 May 2009.
 They continue to engage in activities for social welfare, such as contributing to the relief of people affected by the Cyclone Aila and another blood donation camp in 2010.
 Rupam on the Rocks, written by Rupam Islam and published by Ananda Publishers was launched at the Kolkata Book Fair 2009.
 The same year saw Fossils touring the UK and Bangalore.

-2010 started with a change in the line-up.
+The year 2010 started with a change in the line-up.
 Bubun was replaced by Tanmoy on the drums.

 In July 2010, the band played live at Nashville in the United States.
 Due to the venue restrictions their performance was cut short.
 But owing huge demands they took to the stage the next day.
 Later in the year, Rupam Islam won a National Film Award (Silver Lotus or Rajat Kamal) in the Best Male Playback Singer category from the Government of India for his work in the film Mahanagar @ Kolkata.
 June 2011, Allan rejoined the band in place of Partha.
 September 2011, Fossils visited Dhaka, Bangladesh for the third time.

-July 2012, Fossils performed at Las Vegas, USA; which was a huge hit.

-Fossils 4: 2014
+2014: Fossils 4

 The sixth studio album of the band was released on 19 October 2013 at City Centre II, Rajarhat – Kolkata.
-For the first time, the band soft launched "Fossils 4" as a full-length digital album available for streaming days before the physical release of the album.
-It is also the first time the band held both copyright and publishing rights of an album while INRECO did the distribution and marketing.
+For the first time, the band soft-launched Fossils 4 as a full-length digital album available for streaming days before the physical release of the album.

-Sayantan the drummer joined as Tanmoy went for a degree.
-Tanmoy will be rejoining sooner as heard by the fans. another young artist from Kolkata, is set to join the band in 2017 as a bass guitarist and lyricist.

-Fossils 5: 2017
+2017: Fossils 5

 Their 7th Studio album Fossils 5 was released on 8 December 2017.
 It included 4 songs & 3 of them were released with Music videos.
 The music videos were directed by renowned director Samik Roy Choudhury.